iKingNinja/Accounts-manager/README.md

 # BETA Version

 This extension is currently in beta so expect bugs.
 If you find any bug please report it in [the issues page](https://github.com/iKingNinja/Accounts-manager/issues) or in our [Discord server](https://discord.gg/v2Y83Numgf).

+# Warning

+DO NOT republish.
+The only purpose of this being public is to show the code so that you can feel safe while using the extension and NOT redistributing.